The New Adventures of Winnie the Pooh: Production

 Like most other cartoons, the animation was outsourced to other countries.
 This was mainly done for cost purposes and the limited availability of artists in the United States.
 All the writing, music, direction, character design, and color was worked by around 30 Disney employees in Hollywood.
 After this, everything was sent overseas for the animation.
 Approximately 300 employees would work on inking and printing.
 An unusually high number of animation cels were used for the show, with 20,000 cels in each episode as opposed to 8,000–12,000 for typical cartoons.
 The show had more drawings per minute than any other television cartoon at the time.
 Early episodes were completed by TMS Entertainment in Tokyo, Japan and later by Walt Disney Animation UK Ltd. in London, England, Hanho Heung-Up in Seoul, South Korea and Wang Film Productions in Taipei, Taiwan.
 Sixteen episodes were also produced by Walt Disney Television Australia in Sydney, New South Wales.
 The show set a benchmark for similar cartoons that both Disney as well as other channels expected for future shows.
-In Manila, Philippines, Fil-Cartoons (subsidiary of Hanna-Barbera) and Toon City also contributed some animation for the series.

 After the animation was completed, the production reels were sent back to the United States where music and sound effects were added.
 The show's theme song, entitled "Pooh Bear", was written by Steve Nelson and sung by Steve Wood.
 A version with Nelson doing the vocals later appeared on his Listen What the Katmandu album.
 Another version of the song with Jim Cummings doing the vocals (who also voiced Pooh and Tigger) appeared in reruns of the series on Disney Channel in 1994.
 Nelson also composed several additional songs that were shown on the early episodes.
 The music was particularly praised by critics.
 The show's underscore was composed by Thom Sharp.
 An orchestra was used to record the music, using instruments such as trumpets, woodwinds, and a full string section.
 The composers were given the unique opportunity to examine the animator's exposure sheets, enabling them to write music while an episode was being scripted.